Korewana/KWSB/README.md

 ## Set a custom 404 page
 For setting up a custom 404 page, you need to catch the `onHttpNotFound` event.

-But first, you need to extend from the `KWSBListenerAdapter` like that:
+The class needs to extend from the `KWSBListenerAdapter`:
 ```java
 public class Test extends KWSBListenerAdapter {
    //...